dfinity/wg-identity-authentication/topics/signer_standards_overview.md

 The target canister is a canister hosted on the IC.
 The target canister is chosen by the relying party as the recipient of a message that is signed by the signer.

+## Motivation

+Currently, it is very cumbersome to manage assets in the IC ecosystem.
+The reason is, that there are no established standards on how to interact with wallets / signers.
+On top of that, the privacy-preserving model of authorizing dapps by issuing delegations (as used by Internet Identity and other identity providers) is ill-suited to manage assets that are shared across many different services.

+The standards referenced in this document aim to provide a lightweight framework for signers to interact with services under a common, shared identity.
+The standards are split in different parts to allow projects to pick and chose the parts that they need.
+Care was taken, to make the standards extensible to open up the space to the community to define the extensions they need and prove useful in practice.

+If these standards are adopted, the vision is to foster a vibrant and diverse ecosystem of signers, dapps and canisters that can interact with each other, _without_ having to specifically integrate with any particular component (or even know about each others existence prior to the interaction).
+To help with this, services maintained by DFINITY will be upgraded to support these standards, when they are adopted.

 ## Assumptions
 * The signer is trusted by the user.
 * The target canister is trusted by the user.
 Interactions with malicious canisters are not covered by the standards.
 In particular, interacting with a malicious canister can produce arbitrary outcomes regardless of how the calls were signed.